vmware-labs/reconciler-runtime/README.md

 		rtesting.NewEvent(inMemoryGateway, scheme, corev1.EventTypeNormal, "StatusUpdated",
 			`Updated status`),
 	},
-	ExpectCreates: []rtesting.Factory{
+	ExpectCreates: []client.Object{
 		gatewayCreate,
 	},
-	ExpectStatusUpdates: []rtesting.Factory{
+	ExpectStatusUpdates: []client.Object{
-		inMemoryGateway.
-			StatusObservedGeneration(1).
-			StatusConditions(
+		// example using an https://dies.dev style die to mutate the resource inMemoryGateway.
+			StatusDie(func(d *diestreamingv1alpha1.InMemoryGatewayStatusDie) {
+				d.ObservedGeneration(1)
+				d.ConditionsDie(
 					// the condition will be unknown since the child resource
 					// was just created and hasn't been reconciled by its
 					// controller yet
 					inMemoryGatewayConditionGatewayReady.Unknown(),
 					inMemoryGatewayConditionReady.Unknown(),
-			),
+				)
+			}),
 	},
 }, {
 	...